Historic Quarters logo

 Exploring Faro's Ancient Walls and Gates with Kids

-The imposing city walls of Faro are perfect for imaginative play.
+The imposing Faro city walls are perfect for imaginative play.
 Kids can pretend to be knights or princesses.
 Walk along sections of the ancient fortifications.
 These walls offer fantastic views of the marina.

 Visit the impressive Arco da Vila, Faro's main entrance.
 This grand arch dates back to the 19th century.
 Below it, see the Moorish gate from the 11th century.
 Look closely for the nesting storks at the top; they are a local icon.